New gear rules have come into effect as of December 2022. Please refer to the link for the latest gear rules

 Riders under 17 years have the option of wearing short Jodpur boots defined as "elastic sided, reasonably smooth, fully soled and uppers that may in corporate a zipper but no laces or buckles.

 Full uniform is only required at pony club gymkhanas or when representing Wamboin PC.
 Full uniform comprises fawn jodhpurs, white long sleeve shirt & club tie.
 A v-neck navy knitted jumper is optional.
-At a rally day, riders may wear our club polo shirt (navy) and fawn jodhpurs.
+At a rally day, riders may wear our club polo shirt (navy) and fawn or black jodhpurs.
 Club jackets are also available and can be worn on those colder days.
 Any clothing worn by a rider should not be able to work loose or flap as this becomes a safety issue for both horse and rider as well as others.

 - The only jewellery permitted to be worn by riders when mounted are one stud per ear not exceeding 5mm in diameter and wristwatches, Medic-alert bracelets are permitted.